Greece in the Junior Eurovision Song Contest: History

-In January 2014, it was reported that New Hellenic Radio, Internet and Television (NERIT) was interested in taking part, taking over from defunct broadcaster ERT.
+In January 2014, it was reported that New Hellenic Radio, Internet and Television (NERIT) was interested in bringing the nation back to the contest, taking over from then defunct broadcaster ERT.
 However, it was later confirmed that Greece would continue its absence from the competition.
-In June 2020, it was reported that ERT was seriously considering returning to the contest in 2020; however, weeks later, the broadcaster had decided against its return.
+In June 2020, it was reported that ERT (now back as Greece's EBU participating broadcaster) was seriously considering returning to the contest in 2020; however, weeks later, the broadcaster had decided against its return.